 In our values, we made it clear that musicians being paid fairly was a key part of our mission at Encore.
 Below you’ll find a breakdown of how we put that value of fair payment into action.

-Since launching bookings in 2015, we’ve consistently improved the average rate musicians are paid on Encore.
-These rates are calculated as the average take-home fee per musician per hour excluding the Encore Service fee.
+Since launching bookings in 2015, we’ve dramatically improved the average rate musicians are paid on Encore.
+These rates are calculated as the average take-home fee per musician, excluding the Encore Service fee and travel expenses.

 We want Encore to be free for any musician to use, so we only ever charge musicians when they receive a booking through the platform.